mozeago/order-management-system-admin/README.md

 - Customer notified of the delivery ETA via sms.
 - Upon delivery, order is set to closed and delivery personel is paid from the system.

+### CI/CD
+The Project will be hosted on heroku and CI/CD will be handled via github actions

 ### Language/Framewok used
 -Laravel  8.X
 -Jetstream with Vue Frontend